elyesmanai/elyesmanai.github.io/favorites/names.md

 * Scott Pilgrim vs The world
 * ready player one
 * Starship Troopers
+* John Wick Series
+* Resident Evil Films
+* Edge of Tomorow
+* All my friends are dead

 # Documentaries
 * all of ColdFusion TV's videos